 Historical Mortgage Rates in Alabama

-Alabama mortgage rates align closely with the national average.
-So far, 2016 Alabama mortgage rates are slightly higher than 2015 rates.
+Alabama mortgage rates generally align closely with the national average.
+In the last few years, rates have been slightly higher than the U.S. average.

 Alabama Historic Mortgage Rates